DHP-stottepakke/pages/pages/dmp_supporting_info/support_06_document.md

 ### Will you use existing vocabularies/ontologies/terminologies to describe the data?
 Using defined terms ensures that your data is described consistently, reducing ambiguity and enabling interoperability across systems and disciplines.
-Controlled vocabularies provide standardized terms, while ontologies add structure by defining hierachies and relationships between concepts.
-Please consider which controlled vocabularies, ontologies or terminologies have relevance within your field of research and can be applied to heighten precision when describing the research data.
+Controlled vocabularies provide standardised terms, while ontologies add structure by defining hierarchies and relationships between concepts.
+Please consider which controlled vocabularies, ontologies, or terminologies have relevance within your field of research and can be applied to heighten precision when describing the research data.

 Vocabularies/ontologies/terminologies can be imported from the [FAIRsharing registry of standards](https://fairsharing.org/search?fairsharingRegistry=Standard&recordType=terminology_artefact).